alexandrerodenas/AI-Photo-Sorter/README.md

     -   Safari (all versions)

 If you open this application in an unsupported browser, the "Select Directory" feature will be disabled, and a message will inform you of the incompatibility.
 For the best experience, please use a recent version of Chrome or Edge.

+## Todo
+* Create a landing page
+* New view per labels
+* Drag'n drop feature to easly load a folder
+* Handle multiple profile